exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Receiving `Propose`

-- If this `Propose` was requested, cancel the request.
+- If this `Propose` has been requested, cancel the request.
 The list of [nodes that should have all transactions](#learning-from-consensus-messages) mentioned in the `Propose` message is copied from the `RequestState` before its deletion to request missing transactions, if necessary.
 - If certain transactions from the `Propose` are not known, send `TransactionsRequest` to the author of `Propose`.
-Set the nodes in `RequestState` for this request as calculated at the previous step.
+If the author of `Propose` does not provide information on the missing transactions, send `TransactionsRequest` to the remaining nodes in the `RequestState`.

 ### Receiving `Prevote`